-I confess that I do not do Black Friday… or Black Wednesday or Back Thursday, for that matter.
-I truly cannot think of anything I want badly enough to fight the crowds.
+I confess that I do not do Black Friday… I truly cannot think of anything I want badly enough to fight the crowds.
 Besides, I love Thanksgiving and spend it cooking/baking spending time with family, relaxing, and traveling to and from my parents, who live out of state.

 Black Friday just isn’t my thing.
 I know though, that it is a big thing for many people.
 Those looking for great deals and those who just love the thrill of it.

 Now Cyber Monday, that’s my day.
 I love shopping from the convenience of my home, so I enjoy getting some good deals on Cyber Monday.